Bulls–Knicks rivalry: 1993 Eastern Conference Finals: "The Charles Smith Game"

 In the 1992–93 season, the Knicks finished ahead of Chicago in the regular season and had home court advantage in the Eastern Conference Finals.
 The series had the notable highlight of Starks dunking over Horace Grant in front of Michael Jordan late in Game 2.
-However, despite being down 2–0, the Bulls came back and won the next 4 (by doing so, they became the 1st team in NBA history to overcome a 2–0 series deficit in a best-of-7 series, the 2nd team that year, and 4th overall), including a 97–94 Game 5 victory in New York.
-The game was notable as Knicks forward Charles Smith was stopped 4 straight times by a series of blocks and strips in the final seconds while trying to score.
+However, despite being down 2–0, the Bulls came back and won the next 4, including a 97–94 Game 5 victory in New York.
+In Game 4 of the series, Jordan scored 54 points, the most against the Knicks in a playoff game by any player.
+The series was also notable for Game 5 of the series; With the series tied 2-2, Knicks forward Charles Smith was stopped 4 straight times by a series of blocks and strips in the final seconds while trying to score.
 The Bulls won Game 6 96–88 to advance to the 1993 NBA Finals, where they beat the Suns in 6 games for their first three-peat.
+This would be Jordan's last game until 1995, as he retired to play baseball for the Chicago White Sox.